jenkinsci/electricflow-plugin/README.md

 ```
 ## Publishing artifacts to CloudBees CD/RO

-The CloudBees CD/RO plugin allows you to publish artifacts for your applications generated as part of your Jenkins CI jobs directly to CloudBees CD.
+The CloudBees CD/RO Native Jenkins plugin allows you to publish artifacts for your applications generated as part of your Jenkins CI jobs directly to CloudBees CD.

 To set up this post-build action:
 1. Navigate to your job's **Configuration** > **Post-build Actions** menu.